Vaccine Info

 In a phase 1 clinical trial, VLA1601 was administered intramuscularly in the deltoid muscle.
 Each dose is administered intramuscularly in the deltoid muscle on Days 0 and 28.
 Also, an accelerated 2-dose vaccination schedule on Days 0 and 7 will be assessed for both doses.

-March 30, 2023 - Valneva's Chief Medical Officer, Juan Carlos Jaramillo, MD, will host a discussion on the opportunities and challenges for developing Zika vaccines on April 4, 2023.
+March 30, 2023 - Valneva'seva's Chief Medical Officer, Juan Carlos Jaramillo, MD, will host a discussion on the opportunities and challenges of developing Zika vaccines on April 4, 2023.

 VLA1601 Clinical Trial